 - The remaining configuration all uses the default settings.

 - Specify a path to store the job log.
 Make sure that the running log feature is enabled.
 Create an OSS bucket in the region where the cluster has been created.

 - Enter the password that is used to log on to the cluster.

 - Create a job.

-- In the New Project panel, enter the project name and project description, and click Create.
+- In the New Project dialog box, enter the project name and description, and then click Create.